hardkorebob/pyrathe/README.md

 ---

 🕉 Improvements coming! 🇵🇷 | -🤓- ... && a big shout to a dude faking to be another dude's bro, [No](https://www.youtube.com/watch?v=bJQj1uKtnus&pp=ygUbbm8gYm9pbGVycGxhdGUgY3VsdCBvZiBkb25l) Boilerplate... you turned me into CODwolf.
 Big hug and thanks!
 But a true thank you very much to all(in: *time) the hackers dead & alive hacking with me.
-Maybe one day you will see this ;) RIP Angelo
+Maybe one day you will see this ;)

 #allerrorsmatter #0xfu #dfc #ghd